 "Mit Gott Zum Sieg" - "With God to Victory"

-At Reverse.
-Noble Lion emblem of city Bremgarten, venue of the free-shot compete, stands above the coat of arms of kanton Aargau, atop of a pair of Swiss shooting rifles.
+Noble heraldic Lion emblem of city Bremgarten, venue of the free-shooting competition, stands above the coat of arms of Canton Aargau, on a pair of Swiss shooting rifles.

-Battle of Grandson - After Suisse Confederates reinforcements arrived, drove the Burgundians off, humiliated the greatest duke in Europe, defeated one of the most feared armies, and taken a most impressive amount of treasure.
-The booty Charles carried with him was immense, and included jewellery, silver and gold plate, tapestries and much of Charles' artillery.
+The Swiss did not have the cavalry necessary to chase the Burgundians far.
+At insignificant cost to themselves, the Swiss had humiliated the greatest duke in Europe, defeated one of the most feared armies, and taken a most impressive amount of treasure, including jewellery, silver and gold plate, tapestries and much of Charles' artillery.

-Here hanged a father and a son next to each other, there two brothers or other friends.
-And there came the honourable men who knew them; who were their friends, cousins and brothers, who found them miserably hanging.
+Here hanged a father and a son next to each other, two brothers or other friends.
+And there came the honorable men who knew them, who were their friends, cousins and brothers, who found them miserably hanging.
 There was first anger and distress in crying and bewailing. ..."